Clusters¶

 A Kubernetes cluster is a set of node machines for running containerized applications.

-- IBM (IBM Cloud Kubernetes Service by IBM)
+- IBM Cloud Kubernetes Service - By IBM

-Note: The cluster must have the appropriate permissions for OmniDeq to access it.
-The detailed information about the necessary cluster permissions is here.
+The cluster must have the appropriate permissions for CHAI™ to access it.
+Detailed information about the necessary cluster permissions is available here.

 -